 I added my rose statement necklace to soften the edginess of the vest and booties.
 The collar on the denim jacket is just pinned on.
-Such pin-on collars mean additional outfits are possible like this nautical fall outfit, or this casual look with a cap.
+Such pin-on collars mean additional outfits are possible like this nautical fall outfit.
 The collar was a $12 vintage find in a thrift store downtown Fairbanks and probably as old as I am.

 What do you think?
 This outfit would surely not be visible on Mad Man :).
 Do you like the Mad Man trend?
 Have you already jumped the bandwagon?
 Let me know by email, I am curious.